-Almost every industry took a hit with COVID-19, and sales always faces significantly tougher challenges in this environment.
+Almost every industry took a hit with COVID-19, and sales always face significantly tougher challenges in this environment.
 The pressure of drumming up business and chasing closures while the economy plummets is no laughing matter.

 As a sales manager, you also have the added responsibility of people – you need to keep the team’s sales motivation up as well.

-In an office environment, teammates, leaders, meetings and the prospect of growth act as sales motivators; there’s a constant interaction, a rapport and a professional environment that contributes to it.
+In an office environment, teammates, leaders, meetings and the prospect of growth act as sales motivators; there’s constant interaction, a rapport and a professional environment that contributes to it.

 Your focus in a remote situation should be to motivate your sales team but you’ll have to do it in different ways, sometimes by simulating similar conditions.

 Here are a few ways you can keep up your team’s sales motivation in a remote environment-

 1. Create a Repository of Processes and Workflows